bugladen/NadekoBot/README.md

 # NadekoBot

 Nadeko Discord chatbot written in C# using Discord.net library.
-You can also create a very basic web-ui with the data that is in the Parse DB. [example](http://www.nadekobot.tk)
+You might want to join my discord server where i can provide help etc. https://discord.gg/0ehQwTK2RBhxEi0X

 ##This section will guide you through how to setup NadekoBot from the source code
 #### If you want to semi-easily setup the bot, go to [releases](https://github.com/Kwoth/NadekoBot/releases)
 After you have cloned this repo, move the libopus and libsodium from the DLLs folder to the bin/debug.
 And after removing all of Discord.Net's project references, add other dlls from dll folder as a reference.
 Those are part of the libraries you will need for your project.
 The other part should resolve after you start the project for the first time.
-All the references are shown [in this image.](http://icecream.me/uploads/72738d3b2797e46767e10820998ad5b3.png)

 In your bin/debug folder (or next to your exe), you must have a file called 'credentials.json' in which you will store all the necessary data to make the bot know who the owner is, where to store data, etc.